Oil prices dip on mixed supply and demand outlook

 “If a fulsome framework can be crafted in the coming weeks, significant quantities of Iranian oil will likely hit the market in H2 2021,” RBC Capital analyst Helima Croft said in a note this week.

-Reporting by Florence Tan in Singapore and Julia Payne in LondonEditing by David Goodman
+Reporting by Florence Tan in Singapore and Julia Payne in London;Editing by David Goodman and Barbara Lewis

 Our Standards: The Thomson Reuters Trust Principles.